ReflectionHLE/ReflectionHLE/README.md

 Furthermore, you cannot take advantage of analog stick clicks or guide button clicks as technically possible with the Xbox 360 controller.

+In contrary to the situation with the classic controller scheme, the Reflection Keen launcher should be used for configuring in-game actions for the controller.
+Any in-game configuration setting is irrelevant, and it's actually better to not touch it.
+A possible issue with this is described below.

-The game itself should detect a total of 0 joysticks while the alternative controller schemes are in use.
-With some exceptions, controller events (like button presses/releases) are translated to keyboard events that are parsed in the same ways as in the original DOS releases.
+The game itself should detect a total of 0 joysticks while the modern controller scheme is in use.
+With some exceptions, controller events (like button presses/releases) are translated to keyboard or mouse events that are parsed in the same ways as in the original DOS releases.

 Note that while it is still possible to configure the keyboard in-game, as in the original DOS releases, this can lead to side effects.
 For instance, if you